 - Devon Rex

 Acquired hair loss is typically a sign of other conditions that are causing itching.
-Affected cats will scratch chew, lick or rub the itchy patches until the hair is literally rubbed away.
-Take a closer look at some of the most common causes of acquired hair loss on the head and ears that are commonly affect.
+Affected cats will scratch chew, lick, or rub the itchy patches until the hair is literally rubbed away.
+Take a closer look at some of the most common causes of acquired hair loss on the head and ears.